- 10 Triggers/Diet

 - Food sensitivities, possibly caused by poor absorption of sugars or acids in food

-- Gastroenteritis, a viral or bacterial infection of the stomach and intestines, may trigger IBS symptoms
+- Gastroenteritis ("stomach flu" or "stomach bug"), a viral or bacterial infection of the stomach and intestines, may trigger IBS symptoms

-- Psychological conditions such as anxiety or depression are observed in many people with IBS, though they have not been found to be a direct cause of IBS.
+- Psychological conditions such as anxiety or depression are observed in many people with IBS, though these conditions have not been found to be a direct cause of IBS.

 - Small intestinal bacterial overgrowth (SIBO)

 - Genetics is thought to be a possible cause of IBS, but so far, this hereditary link has not been proven.

 Is there an IBS diet?
 What foods trigger IBS?